connext/indra/docs/src/background/limitations.md

-# Additional Considerations
+# Limitations & Assumptions

 There are a few considerations to be aware of as an implementer.

 ## Availability

 The wallet must acknowledge every state update by cosigning that state.
 This means in order to update your channel, the user must be online.
-We've built several different conditional transfer types to help accomodate user availability constraints.
+We've built several different conditional transfer types to help accommodate user availability constraints.

 ## Default Conditional Transfers and UX Impacts